i-finn/science_projects/rot_spectra_fitting_GUI/README.md

 * perform nonlinear least square fitting on your assignments. the program automatically updates your predicted spectrum
 * when you are satisfied with the fits, grab the SPFIT output files to get the standard errors of the parameters and RMS error of the fit

+This program uses SPFIT and SPCAT for prediction of rotational spectra.
+These programs are quite fast (~20 ms per fit per core on Intel Ivy Bridge CPU) and have become a gold standard in the field.
+They were written by Dr. Herb Pickett at [JPL](https://spec.jpl.nasa.gov/) and are decribed in this publication:

+Pickett, H. M. (1991).
+The fitting and prediction of vibration-rotation spectra with spin interactions.
+Journal of Molecular Spectroscopy, 148(2), 371-377.

 # Files

 * fitting_GUI_v11B.py : main program